 Those highs and lows of a relationship with a narcissist actually release, the chemicals oxytocin, which encourages the bonding, endogenous opioids – responsible for pleasure, pain, withdrawal, dependence; a corticotropin-releasing factor which involves removal, and stress; and dopamine which is connected to the craving, seeking, wanting the narcissist back, even when they’ve caused you extreme pain.

 The experience is exceptionally traumatic if they were horrible towards you all the time and were never nice to you, you’d just not like them, when someone is mean to you and says they hate you, it’s easy to see.

-When someone is so cruel towards you, yet says they love you, it’s mind-blowing because they come along sweeping you off your feet making your life amazing, you fall madly in love with them, then they push you away and down into depths of despair, then they come and rescue you all over again, so the cycle begins and continues, until you brake it, which might seem impossible right now, but believe me it is possible, others have done it before you and so will you.
+When someone is so cruel towards you, yet says they love you, it’s mind-blowing because they come along sweeping you off your feet making your life amazing, you fall madly in love with them.
+They push you away and down into depths of despair.
+They come and rescue you all over again, so the cycle begins and continues, until you brake it, which might seem impossible right now, but believe me, it is possible, others have done it before you and so will you.

 There is nothing wrong with you, and it’s human nature, it’s the power the narcissist has over you.
 You can break that power, and you are in control of you.

 You can escape, and you can break free.
 You can break that trauma bond, another way too do this is to work through every single emotion you have got.

 When you stop fighting reality and dig deep into every little thing that happened to you, going deep into your soul no matter how hard, or how much you want to run from the pain, those thoughts and feeling, sometimes the best way out is the hardest route out but gives you a much better recovery.